 The areas where we have responded include Sanaa, Sana’a city, Aden, Taiz, Lahj, Abyan, Amran, Shabwah, Mareb, Sa’ada, Hodeida, Hadramout and Dhamar.

-In response to the recent spike in hostilities, Islamic Relief’s teams on the ground have completed an aid distribution, providing emergency food and non-food items to 560 households affected, Alhamdulillah.
+In response to the recent spike in hostilities in conflict zones, Islamic Relief’s teams on the ground have completed an aid distribution, providing emergency food and non-food items to 560 households affected, Alhamdulillah.

 Meanwhile, we are still responding to the deadly cholera outbreak that has affected over 200,000 people, with over 30 people dying every day from the disease.